-BUS211 Baldrige Principles and Introduction to Quality Standards exposure to these concepts and principles as they enter into their upper division coursework in the Malcolm Baldrige School of Business, students will also be introduced to contemporary quality assurance systems, measurements and tools, and learn to apply these in business situations.
+BUS211 Baldrige Principles and Introduction to Quality Standards into their upper division coursework in the Malcolm Baldrige School of Business, students will also be introduced to contemporary quality assurance systems, measurements and tools, and learn to apply these in business situations.

-This course provides students with an introduction to the history of the quality movement in American industry in the 20^{th} and 21^{st} centuries and presents the principles of the Baldrige Quality assessment process.
-By direct
+This course provides students with an introduction to the history of the quality movement in American industry in the $20^{\rm th}$ and $21^{\rm st}$ centuries and presents the principles of the Baldrige Quality assessment process.
+By direct exposure to these concepts and principles as they enter